CaptainCrowbar/unicorn-lib/unicorn/character.md

 Basic character classification.
 These are properties that are related to simple ranges of code points, without requiring reference to the full Unicode property tables.

+The `char_is_noncharacter()` function only returns true for the Unicode scalar values that are explicitly designated as noncharacters, not for implicit noncharacters such as surrogates.

 * `template <typename C> constexpr uint32_t` **`char_to_uint`**`(C c) noexcept`